a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window containing many folders.
 Select up to 7 folders.
 File > Open.
 Verify that as windows continue to open, the originally selected folders don't mispaint on top of them.
 (This will be easier to observe in emulators with acceleration disabled.)

+* Launch DeskTop.
+Open a window containing multiple icons.
+Drag-select several icons.
+Click in the window to clear selection.
+Click on a volume icon.
+Click elsewhere on the desktop.
+Verify the icon isn't mispainted.
+* Launch DeskTop.
+Open a window containing multiple icons.
+Drag-select several icons.
+Click in the window to clear selection.
+Click on a volume icon.
+File > Rename....
+Enter a new valid name, and click OK.
+Verify that no alert is shown.

 * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
 Modify a shortcut.
 Verify that no prompt is shown.
 Power cycle and launch DeskTop.
 Verify that the shortcut modifications are present.
 * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
 Eject the startup disk.
 Modify a shortcut.
 Verify that a prompt is shown asking about saving the changes.
 Insert the system disk, and click OK.
 Verify that no further prompt is shown.
 Power cycle and launch DeskTop.
 Verify that the shortcut modifications are present.
 * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
 Eject the startup disk.
 Modify a shortcut.
 Verify that a prompt is shown asking about saving the changes.
 Click OK.
 Verify that another prompt is shown asking to insert the system disk.
 Insert the system disk, and click OK.
 Verify that no further prompt is shown.
 Power cycle and launch DeskTop.
 Verify that the shortcut modifications are present.